Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Abstract

 \section{Abstract}

-For guiding the UAV swarm to pass through narrow openings, a trapezoid virtual tube is designed in our previous work.
-In this paper, we generalize its application range to the condition that there exist obstacles inside the trapezoid virtual tube and UAVs have strict speed constraints.
-First, a distributed vector field controller is proposed for the trapezoid virtual tube with no obstacle inside.
-The relationship between the trapezoid virtual tube and the speed constraints is also presented.
-Then, a switching logic for the obstacle avoidance is put forward.
-The key point is to divide the trapezoid virtual tube containing obstacles into several sub trapezoid virtual tubes with no obstacle inside.
-Formal analyses and proofs are made to show that all UAVs are able to pass through the trapezoid virtual tube safely.
-Besides, the effectiveness of the proposed method is validated by numerical simulations and real experiments.
+In our previous work, we design a trapezoid virtual tube to guide robotic swarms through narrow openings.
+This paper extends the application of the trapezoid virtual tube to the situations where there are static obstacles inside and robots have strict speed constraints.
+We first propose a distributed swarm controller for the trapezoid virtual tube without obstacles and present the relationship between the trapezoid virtual tube and speed constraints.
+Then a switching logic for obstacle avoidance is proposed by dividing the trapezoid virtual tube containing static obstacles into several sub trapezoid virtual tubes without obstacles.
+Formal analyses and proofs are presented to demonstrate that all robots can pass through the trapezoid virtual tube safely.
+Besides, we validate the effectiveness of our method through numerical simulations and real experiments.